blended-modeling/beautiful-jekyll/_posts/2022-08-04-web-emissions.md

 *This article is a heavily abbreviated version of the following [thesis](https://github.com/ivanivanov10101/bachelor-project/blob/main/documentation/FINAL_THESIS.pdf).
 For more information, please refer to it.*

+*Data and source code for verifying/replicating the study are available in [this GitHub repository](https://github.com/S2-group/co2-and-the-internet).*

 *Reading time: 16 minutes*

 ## Introduction